Frequently Asked Questions

 We seek to increase the number of women in campus leadership jobs and provide a continuing source of education and passion on relevant gendered issues to leaders, including men.
 Articles are focused toward administrators and faculty, but recognize that we all exist to serve students, the growing majority of whom are women.

 With what school is it affiliated?

 None.
-It started in 1992, after the founding editor/publisher Mary Dee Wenniger received a small inheritance from a great aunt who was a milliner in the 1920s, and who would have been described today as a radical feminist.
+It started in 1992, after the founding editor/publisher Mary Dee Wenniger received a small inheritance from a great aunt, a milliner in the 1920s, who would have been described today as a radical feminist.

 What is Women in Higher Education?